 The documents concerned with the conclusion of the contract of sale of the heritage and the transfer of that heritage (in the condition, and with the validity of title thereto, for which the borrower had contracted) are in counsel's view documents owned by the borrower client who has the primary, and greater, interest in them.
 The lender has a legitimate interest in matters relating to the purchase which may affect its position and about which the lender needs to know for the purpose of protecting its security.
 It should be informed about such matters by its solicitor, but that that does not entitle the lender to sight of the underlying documentation, which belongs to the borrower.

 In counsel's opinion, no implied authority is deemed by the law to exist by which the borrower is held to grant the lender permission to receive, or even to see, all the underlying legal material which belongs to the borrower and the contents of which are confidential to him.

-Where the CML Handbook/BSA Mortgage instructions apply
+Where the UK Finance Mortgage Lenders Handbook./BSA Mortgage instructions apply

 The material provisions are clause 14.3.2 of the C.M.L.
 Handbook and clause E28 in the B.S.A.
 Mortgage Instructions, which are in the same terms.

 Counsel states that these clauses do not amount to a contractual permission to the solicitor (still less a contractual obligation on him) to disclose the whole file to the lender on the footing that all the documents comprised therein are as much the lender's property as they are the borrower's.
 In counsel's words "It is critical to the construction of the common clause to bear in mind that it forms part of the contract between the solicitor and the bank, and that the borrower is not party thereto.
 It cannot, therefore, detract from the property rights of the borrower."